Breeze/breeze.github.io/doc-net/ef-dbcontext.md

 In this example, we're redirecting to version 5.0.0.0.

 As a last resort, you can download the source code for the *Breeze.WebApi* project, adjust its platform and Entity Framework references, and compile your own version.

+You can also try [downloading](/downloads/) Breeze version 1.4.4 or earlier to use on the server.
+You can still use the latest version of Breeze on the client.